On Gottschalk's surjunctivity conjecture for non-uniform cellular automata: Introduction

 The above result motivates the following notion of \emph{post-injunctive} groups. \begin{definition} A group $G$ is {post-injunctive} if for every finite alphabet $A$, every post-surjective CA $\tau\colon A^G\to A^G$ must be pre-injective. \end{definition}

+In particular, every sofic group is post-injunctive.
 By a similar technique as in the proof of Theorem~\ref{t:main-A}, we establish (see Section~\ref{s:b}) the following extension of the above result of Capobianco, Kari, and Taati to cover the class of stably post-surjective local perturbations of CA over post-injunctive group universes.

 \begin{theoremletter} Let $G$ be a countable post-injunctive group and let $A$ be a finite alphabet.
 Let $M\subset G$ be finite and $S=A^{A^M}$.
 Let $s \in S^G$ be asymptotically constant such that $\sigma_s$ is stably post-surjective.
 Then $\sigma_s$ is stably invertible. \end{theoremletter}